angela-yian/x-k8s/docs/sriov.md

       }
     }'
     ```
+    If you want to define the interface name go check [HERE](https://github.com/intel/multus-cni/blob/master/doc/how-to-use.md#lauch-pod-with-text-annotation-for-networkattachmentdefinition-in-different-namespace)

-2. Create and apply the pod.
+1. Create and apply the pod.
     e.g.

     ```yaml=